The Dean’s Society Menu:

 Harvest time on the farm is so much fun when pumpkins and squash are ready.
 I remember working late the night before the first frost was predicted.
 The air was cold and crisp.
 We would gather in as much as we possibly could.
 Winter squash store well and can be used in so many different ways.
 Pumpkins are a little more fragile and are best used within a few weeks of harvest.

-Just about any winter squash or small pumpkins can be roasted and used in this curry recipe.
-Pictured here are hubbard, butternut, sugar pumpkins, and buttercup squash.
+Just about any winter squash or small pumpkin can be roasted and used in this curry recipe.
+Pictured here are hubbard, butternut, sugar pumpkin, and buttercup squash.

 Roasted Pumpkin Cashew Curry

 4 lb sugar pumpkin or other winter squash, peeled, seeded, and diced

 1/4 cup vegetable oil

 ¼ cup curry powder

 3 cups unsalted roasted cashews